studiomitte/html_min/Readme.md

 - `enable`: Enable/Disable the usage of the extension
 - `headerComment`: If set, the header comment will be keep intact.

-# About StudioMitte
+## Credits

-This extension has been brought to you by [StudioMitte](https://studiomitte.com).
+This extension was created by Georg Ringer for [Studio Mitte, Linz](https://studiomitte.com).

+[Find more TYPO3 extensions we have developed](https://www.studiomitte.com/loesungen/typo3) that provide additional features for TYPO3 sites.